jenktam/Code-Snip/README.md

 * [askubuntu.com](https://www.askubuntu.com)

 # Where can I get this?!
 You can get this extension for free at the Google Chrome Store.
-Download [Code Snip](https://chrome.google.com/webstore/detail/loeopfggphfjeegjidkjbogidpbapold/)today!
+Download [Code Snip](https://chrome.google.com/webstore/detail/loeopfggphfjeegjidkjbogidpbapold/) today!